ahmsalah/nextjs-scalable-patterns/README.md

 # Next.js Scalable Architecture Demo

 A production-ready Next.js boilerplate that demonstrates **scalable architecture and patterns** through a simple Todo List app.
-The goal is not the todo list itself — it's the patterns, structure, and conventions that scale to large applications.
+It also includes a lightweight, imperative **toast notification system** built on Zustand.
+The goal is not the features themselves — it's the patterns, structure, and conventions that scale to large applications.

 ## Tech Stack